awsdocs/amazon-rekognition-developer-guide/doc_source/collections-search-person.md

-# Searching for Faces with Rekognition Video<a name="collections-search-person"></a>
+# Searching for Faces with Amazon Rekognition Video<a name="collections-search-person"></a>

-You can search a collection for faces that match faces of persons detected in a stored video or a streaming video\.
+You can search a collection for faces that match faces of people who are detected in a stored video or a streaming video\.
 This section covers searching for faces in a stored video\.
 For information about searching for faces in a streaming video, see [Working with Streaming Videos](streaming-video.md)\.

- The faces you search for must first be indexed into a collection by using [IndexFaces](API_IndexFaces.md)\.
-For more information see [Adding Faces to a Collection](add-faces-to-collection-procedure.md)\.
-Rekognition Video face searching follows the same asynchronous workflow as other Rekognition Video operations that analyze videos stored in an Amazon S3 bucket\.
-For more information, see [Calling Rekognition Video Operations](api-video.md)\.
+The faces that you search for must first be indexed into a collection by using [IndexFaces](API_IndexFaces.md)\.
+For more information, see [Adding Faces to a Collection](add-faces-to-collection-procedure.md)\.
+Amazon Rekognition Video face searching follows the same asynchronous workflow as other Amazon Rekognition Video operations that analyze videos stored in an Amazon S3 bucket\.
+For more information, see [Calling Amazon Rekognition Video Operations](api-video.md)\.

 To start searching for faces in a stored video, call [StartFaceSearch](API_StartFaceSearch.md)\.
-After you get the the completion status from the Amazon SNS topic, you call [GetFaceSearch](API_GetFaceSearch.md) to get the search results\.
-For an example, see [ Searching Stored Videos for Faces \(SDK for Java\)](procedure-person-search-videos.md)\.
+After you get the completion status from the Amazon SNS topic, you call [GetFaceSearch](API_GetFaceSearch.md) to get the search results\.
+For an example, see [ Searching Stored Videos for Faces \(AWS SDK for Java\)](procedure-person-search-videos.md)\.

 The following is an example JSON request for `StartFaceSearch`\.